FAQ: Online Format

 Is it better to have two computers if there are two Academy students in the same family?

 If you have two (or more) students working in our computer-based courses, it makes it easier for your students to have two (or more) computers, but it is not required.
 If there will be two students working on one computer, we recommend having one student complete his or her work in the morning, and the other in the afternoon.
 If there are more than two students in the same family enrolled in the Academy, an additional computer is required.

 You can enroll your student(s) every two weeks throughout the year, excluding holidays.
 Our flexible program accommodates students at any time of the year - enroll when it's convenient for your student.

 How long does the enrollment process take?

 From October to June, the entire enrollment process takes approximately two to four weeks to complete.
 From July to September, the process takes approximately four to six weeks to complete.
-The enrollment process includes online registration, transcript processing, placement testing, and program placement.
+The enrollment process includes online registration, transcript processing, an entrace assessment exam and course scheduling.

 Will my Internet filter cause any problems?

 If you have an Internet service provider that allows you to set a filter, you will need to set the filter to the lowest level to access the school curriculum.